auxten/chdb-ds/docs/EXPLAIN_METHOD.md

 ```
 ────────────────────────────────────────────────────────────────────────────────
-Final State: ✅ Materialized DataFrame (cached)
+Final State: ✅ Executed DataFrame (cached)
              └─> No database query will be executed
              └─> Shape: (45, 5)
 ```

-Or for unmaterialized queries:
+Or for unexecuted queries:

 ```
 ────────────────────────────────────────────────────────────────────────────────